kelvintemp/eftim/README.md

 "ESCAPE FROM THE INVERTED MOUNTAIN is the digital archive of the reclusive polyartist, writer, and musician Kelvin Pittman."

-This site is build on a slightly modified version of the [Pristine]() theme.
+This site is built on a slightly modified version of the [Pristine](https://github.com/sakibccr/pristine) theme.